Wasps RFC: Wasps Rugby relocation to West Midlands: 2014

-Wasps Rugby: 2014–present
+Wasps in Coventry: 2014–2022

 The 2014–15 season saw Wasps finish 6th.
 Andy Goode was the Premiership's top scorer, ending the season with 240 points.

 Things improved for Wasps in the 2015–16 season, with them finishing 3rd in the league.
 They lost their play-off semi-final with eventual runners-up Exeter Chiefs.

 Wasps finished 1st in the 2016–17 regular season.
 Despite this success, Wasps went on to lose to Exeter Chiefs in the play-off final, having beaten Leicester in the semi-final.

 In the 2017–18 regular season, Wasps finished 3rd.
 They faced Saracens in the semi-final play-off, but lost 57–33.
 The 2017–18 season marked 150 years since the foundation of Wasps Rugby Football Club and was celebrated with an anniversary game against Bath Rugby.

-The 2018–19 campaign saw Wasps slip to an 8th place finish overall.
+The 2018–19 campaign saw Wasps slip to an 8th-place finish overall.
 Across the season, Wasps recorded 10 wins and 12 losses.

 The 2019–20 Gallagher Premiership Season saw huge improvement for Wasps who finished 2nd in the table (71 points) behind league leaders Exeter Chiefs (74 points).
 As a result of finishing 2nd, Wasps earned a home semi-final against Bristol Bears on Saturday 10 October 2020 at the Ricoh Arena in Coventry.
 Wasps won 47–24 earning a place in the Gallagher Premiership Final on Saturday 24 October 2020 against Exeter Chiefs at Twickenham Stadium.
 In a repeat of the outcome of the 2016–17 Final, Wasps were defeated by Exeter Chiefs.
 The result was 19–13.

 The 2020–21 season saw another slump for Wasps who fell out of the Top 4 playoff positions, finishing 8th in the table.

 In May 2021 it was announced that Wasps' home stadium would be renamed to the Coventry Building Society Arena.
 On Monday 19 July 2021, Wasps announced a new logo to bring all elements of Wasps including the Netball team, Women and Amateur rugby sides under one new visual identity.